Ketamine Assisted Psychotherapy (KAP)

 Hakomi Institute, Boulder CO (2013-2016)

 Through this training, April can help you to access your own present felt experience to uncover unconscious patterns and core material.
-Old memories, beliefs, and experiences held in the body exert their influence unconsciously, by organizing our responses to the major themes of life: safety, belonging, support, power, freedom, control, responsibility, love, etc. Some of this material supports who we wish to be, while some of it, learned in response to stress, limit us.
+Old memories, beliefs, and experiences held in the body exert their influence unconsciously, by organizing our responses to the major themes of life: safety, belonging, support, power, freedom, control, responsibility, love, etc. Some of this material supports who we wish to be, while some of it, learned in response to stress or trauma, limit us.
 These unconscious patterns can be gently updated through new moment by moment experience.

 10 Day intensive meditation retreats (yearly since 2010)